Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 `(totalSupply - balanceOf(0x0))/(2^25)` which is roughly 4 LRC.
 This should be expensive but not too expensive.

+We can also use modifierable parameter and allow the community to vote for changes.

 #### Penalty
-If the user is supposted to pay 4 LRC but is only able pay 3LRC, then beside charging the 3 LRC, the protocol will send (4-3)/4 * 1% of fillAmountS as a panelty to the miner/wallet or burning address (0x0).
+If the user is supposted to pay 4 LRC but is only able pay 3LRC, then beside charging the 3 LRC, the protocol will send (4-3)/4 * 0.5% of fillAmountS as a panelty to the miner/wallet or the burning address (0x0).

-This penalty implies that without using any LRC, the actual fee is 1% of fillAmountS, paid either to the miner/wallet or burned.
+This penalty implies that without using any LRC, the actual fee is 0.5% of fillAmountS, paid either to the miner/wallet or burned.